Control Flow Prediction

 A simple return address stack for predicting return instructions.

-The RISC-V spec gives a table of hints for when to push/pop the RAS (Section 2.5.1 “Unconditional Jumps”) that this implementation attempts to follow.
+The RISC-V spec gives a table of hints for when to push/pop the RAS in Section 2.1.5.1 “Unconditional Jumps” that this implementation attempts to follow.
+Currently, this is a work-in-progress module and is not ready to use.

 Branch Tracking